Understanding

 Colorado Medical Marijuana Code 6-14-10: Security Camera System Requirements For Cannabis Farms And Dispensaries

-Colorado Cannabis Video Surveillance State Requirements
+Colorado State Cannabis Security Requirements

 All components of the security plan submitted with the application, as it may be amended, shall be in good working order, monitored, and secured twenty-four hours per day.
 A separate security system is required for each business.
 The security plan must include, at a minimum, the following security measures: